clstmbrly/Practice-Testing-Area/1_ssh.md

 **Change to Here for PIV Authentication** CELESTE

-## Use PIV Authentication to SSH from Windows
+## Authenticate PIV for SSH from Windows

 * [Hardware and software requirements](#hardware-and-software-requirements)
 * [Install PuTTY-CAC](#install-putty-cac)